-So 100mg a day is a fair whack of a dose, especially if you take it on a prolonged basis.
+So 100mg a day is a sizeable dose, especially if you take it on a prolonged basis.
 In the study above, participants took the 250mg dose for just 3 days.
 So this is not a long term experiment and should be maintained at your own discretion.

 How much is too much?
 Doses of 500-1,000mg, taken daily for several months, can lead to sensory neuropathy (pain and numbness of the extremities).

 Unfortunately, if you don't want to take a B6 supplement, you'll have to eat a heck of a lot of B6-rich foods to make that 100mg quota.
-(Rice bran is especially rich in B6 and yet one cup contains only 4.8mg.
-Meanwhile, yellow-fin tuna offers 0.88mg in a 3-ounce serving.)
-So, while you can eat certain B6-rich foods, getting a high enough dose to affect your dreams will realistically require a supplement.
+Even the richest B6 foods take a long time to stack up: a cup of rice bran contains only 4.8mg, while yellow-fin tuna offers 0.88mg in a 3-ounce serving.
+So as far as B6 goes, supplements are the realistic way to go.

 One of the roles of vitamin B6 is to convert the essential amino acid tryptophan into serotonin and niacin.
 This helps the body regulate appetite, sleep patterns and mood.
 As a result, tryptophan is used therapeutically to treat insomnia, depression and anxiety.
 Low levels of tryptophan are also linked with poor dream recall.